metacpan/metacpan-cpan-extracted/distros/P/Params-ValidationCompiler/README.md

 For now, you must shift off the invocant yourself.

-This subroutine accepts an additional parameter:
+This subroutine accepts the following additional parameters:

 - name

     If this is given, then the generated subroutine will be named using [Sub::Util](https://metacpan.org/pod/Sub::Util).
 This is strongly recommended as it makes it possible to distinguish different check subroutines when profiling or in stack traces.

+    This name will also be used in some exception messages, even if [Sub::Util](https://metacpan.org/pod/Sub::Util) is not available.

     Note that you must install [Sub::Util](https://metacpan.org/pod/Sub::Util) yourself separately, as it is not required by this distribution, in order to avoid requiring a compiler.